 In recent weeks, several Super Falcons players have voiced their frustration over years of inadequate treatment by football authorities, urging the federation to create a more conducive environment that enables them to succeed on the continental stage.
+These concerns have cast a shadow over Nigeria’s preparations, with many calling on the NFF to treat the women’s team with the same seriousness as their male counterparts.

 “Every player heading to the tournament wants to compete and win.
 We will give everything on the pitch, but we also know that success depends on both internal and external factors.”